RULE NO. 11: Basket Interference – Goaltending

 - During a field goal attempt, touch a ball, which has a chance to score, after it has touched the backboard below the ring level and while the ball is on its upward flight.

-- Trap the ball against the face of the backboard after it has been (To be a trapped ball, three elements must exist simultaneously.
+- Trap the ball against the face of the backboard after it has been released.
+(To be a trapped ball, three elements must exist simultaneously.
 The hand, the ball and the backboard must all occur at the same time.
 A batted ball against the backboard is not a trapped ball.)

 - Touch any ball from within the playing area that is on its downward flight with an opportunity to score.
 This is considered to be a “field goal attempt” or trying for a goal.